clartaq/cwiki/resources/private/md/CWiki_FAQ.md

 #### Why Doesn't the Content of a Page Use the Entire Width of the Browser Window? <a name="Why_Doesn't_the_Content_of_a_Page_Use_the_Entire_Width_of_the_Browser_Window?"></a> ####

 This is on purpose.
-Since CWiki is intended to contain primarily readable content, the content is restricted in width, so it is easier to read.
+Since CWiki is intended to contain primarily _readable_​ content, the content is restricted in width, so it is easier to read.
 Beyond a certain line length, it becomes more difficult to read the text.
 Therefore, CWiki restricts lines to about 70 characters.

 #### What Version of Markdown Does CWiki Use? <a name="What_Version_of_Markdown_Does_CWiki_Use?"></a> ####